55

 ~ supplemental songs ~

-A lovely melody, solid hook, cool chord changes, jumping rhythm, great lyrics, catchy riff, draw dropping lick, even novel first time ever 'special effects', have all helped to make a song into a standard.
+A lovely melody, solid hook, cool chord changes, danceable rhythm, great lyrics, catchy riff, singable hook, draw dropping lick, even novel first time ever 'special effects' could qualify, to make a song into a standard among our library of songs.

-As schooling up musicians, we can study the standards and gems.
-Totally by taste, and what tops the our own fave charts, the supplemental songs included here each bring something special, so that's where our schooling comes in.
-Imagine having a dozen or so cool 'somethings' to spice up our everyday musics.
+We as schooling up musicians, studied the standards and gems.
+The supplemental songs included here each bring something special, so that's where our schooling comes in.
+Imagine having a dozen or so cool 'theory somethings' to spice up our own everyday musics while learning new 'gem of a song.'

-Included here for both listeners and players, each listing has a 'something' that is identified by its theory component, and then linked back into those topical discussions within the text.
+Included here for both listeners and players, each listing has a 'something' that is identified by its theory component, which becomes a link back to its discussions in this e-book.

 '... creating a historical journey through listening to our Americana standards and gems ... '